 Teaching is an important part of what we do as linguists.
-We train the next generation of linguists, so we want to do a good job.
+Current faculty train the next generation of linguists, who will go on to train the next generation, and we want to do a good job.
 Research shows that student learning is positively impacted when instructors are exposed to new teaching methods (Cilliers and Herman 2010, Waterman et al. 2010, Trigwell 2013, Condon et al. 2016).

 Perhaps more importantly, most of our students won't go on to be linguists, but they will still be citizens of the world (Hercula 2020).
-Arming them with knowledge of linguistics is useful, because language is relevant to nearly every human endeavour.
+Effectively arming them with knowledge of linguistics is useful, because language is relevant to nearly every human endeavour.

 Furthermore, as teaching stream faculty, my explicit research agenda includes the scholarship of teaching and learning (SOTL), and a core value of SOTL is sharing that research (Shulman 1993).